niuers/AlwaysLearning/Machine Learning/Feature Engineering.md

 1. K-Means Clustering - same reasoning as KNN
 1. Logistic regression, SVM, neural networks - if you are using gradient descent to learn weights
 1. Principal component analysis - eigen vectors will be skewed towards larger columns
+1. RBF Kernels, and anything that uses the Euclidean distance.

 ### Encoding Categorical Data
 1. Encoding at the nominal level